- Program Overview

 Beginning August 1, 2015, nasal atomizers (A4210) are a benefit when used in conjunction with the rescue medications Naloxone or Midazolam.
 For coverage information on Naloxone and Midazolam, refer to Appendix P found under the Appendices drop-down section on the Billing Manuals web page.

-Effective April 1, 2022 the following table should be used when billing for this product.
+Effective April 1, 2022 the following table should be used when billing for these products.
 Prior authorization is required for these HCPCS codes.
+Please be aware that different manufacturers may provide a different number of catheters with the system included in A4459.
+Providers should keep this in mind when determining how many units of A4453 are needed.

 Manual pump-operated enema system, includes balloon, catheter and all accessories, reusable, any type.